 - Barges have a much higher capacity, enabling companies to move more product in fewer trips.

-Your selection will depend on the size of your operation and budget; but regardless of your choice, sand is an easy raw material to move throughout the entire process when you utilize the proper equipment.
+Your selection will depend on the size of your operation and budget, but it will also depend on your location.
+Sometimes, you may need to use a combination of transportation methods to get your sand to where it belongs.
+Still, regardless of your choice or needs, sand is an easy raw material to move throughout the entire process when you utilize the proper equipment.

 Are You Ready To Move Sand Easily?